opensyria/blockchain/docs/audits/MODULE_B3_NODE_SYNC.md

 **Verdict:**
 The sync/validation module is **completely non-functional**.
 The codebase has the *scaffolding* (network messages, validation methods) but **zero integration**.
 A new node literally **cannot sync** from the network.
 This is a **P0 blocker** for any deployment.

-Without sync, Open Syria is **not a blockchain network** - it's isolated nodes mining independently.
+Without sync, OpenSyria is **not a blockchain network** - it's isolated nodes mining independently.

 **Estimated Fix Time:** 6-8 weeks for P0 issues (sync + validation)